MicrosoftDocs/visualstudio-docs/docs/ide/git-with-visual-studio.md

 ## What's next

 While the new Git experience is now on by default in Visual Studio 2019 [version 16.8](/visualstudio/releases/2019/release-notes/), we continue to add new features to enhance the experience.
-If you'd like to check out new updates to the Git experience in a Preview releases, you can download a copy from the [Visual Studio Preview](https://aka.ms/vspreview/) page.
+If you'd like to check out new updates to the Git experience in a Preview release, you can download and install it from the [Visual Studio Preview](https://aka.ms/vspreview/) page.

 > [!IMPORTANT]
 > If you have a suggestion for us, please let us know!
 We appreciate the opportunity to engage with you on design decisions via the [**Developer Community**](https://aka.ms/vs-suggest) portal.